 - Create boundaries that feel natural and are easily moved with plants, collapsible screens, or everyday objects like books.

 These changes will help a growing office from feeling too cluttered or packed, and also allow for future adaptability.
 For more insight into office design, download Managed by Q's free guide to office design.
-For help remodeling or reorganizing the office you can work with a service like Managed by Q to find interior designers, contractors, helpers and handymen for any project you need.
+For help remodeling or reorganizing the office, you can work with Managed by Q to find interior designers, contractors, helpers and handymen for any project you need.

 Photography by Melissa Morgan Walbridge